 Digital artist StudioDaeera invites you to come and try out a new twist on twin stick shooters: an inspired love letter to classic shoot 'em ups!
-Featuring tight, polished gameplay that's backed up by a kick-ass stereo chiptune soundtrack composed by Firespike33.
-You don't want to miss this arcade styled experience!
+Featuring tight and polished gameplay that's backed by a kick-ass stereo chiptune soundtrack composed by Firespike33.
+You do not want to miss this arcade styled experience!

 What happened to the unlucky people who fell into comas they couldn't wake up from...?
 A rare phenomenon that has puzzled doctors to this day.
 Many say it was only their poor health or genetics, but the victims claim to have seen an enigmatic spaceman who nullified the source of their coma—an age old evil he has battled time and time again...